 Namibia may not be the most well-known destination for a wildlife safari adventure, but there are some amazing opportunities to see big game and wild animals on safari in Namibia, including the epic Etosha National Park, Okonjima Nature Reserve and the Namibrand Nature Reserve.

-I planned my trip to Namibia based on the spectacular Namib Desert landscape – and when I discovered it was possible to see lots of wildlife, that was a massive bonus, so I made sure I planned a way to go on safari in Namibia.
+I planned my Namibia self-drive road trip based on the spectacular Namib Desert landscape – and when I discovered it was possible to see lots of wildlife, that was a massive bonus, so I made sure I planned a way to go on safari in Namibia.
 It was absolutely thrilling to see elephants, rhinos, lions and so many other magnificent animals in the wild – it’s a real privilege and one I’m very grateful for.

 The Big Five: Elephants, Rhinos, Lions, Leopard and Cape Buffalo